 Disclaimer

-Despite careful checking of the content, we accept no liability for the content of external links.
-The operators of the linked pages are solely responsible for their content.
+Despite careful content checks, we assume no liability for the content of external links.
+The operators of linked sites are solely responsible for their content.

-The privacy policy of the Hochschule für bildende Künste Hamburg: https://www.hfbk-hamburg.de/de/hochschule/datenschutzerkl%C3%A4rung/
+The privacy policy of the Hamburg University of Fine Arts applies.
+Link: https://www.hfbk-hamburg.de/de/hochschule/datenschutzerkl%C3%A4rung/

-A project of the Hochschule für bildende Künste Hamburg and the Hochschule des Bundes für öffentliche Verwaltung.
-In cooperation with the German Design Club e.V.
-(DDC) and Demokratie Innovation e.V.
-Supported by the Volkswagen Foundation.
-Co-operation partner: World Design Capital Frankfurt RheinMain 2026
+A project of the Hamburg University of Fine Arts and the Federal University of Applied Administrative Sciences.
+In cooperation with the German Design Club (DDC) and Demokratie Innovation e.V.
+Funded by the Volkswagen Foundation.
+Cooperation partner: World Design Capital Frankfurt RheinMain 2026